©2019 by Corbin Ball, CMP, CSP

 Web services standards are developed making it much easier for different online programs to share data through APIs (Application Programming Interfaces).
 This allowed online databases and software to become much faster and easier to develop.

-In May, the amount of SPAM e-mail exceedes the amount of legitimate e-mail for the first time.
+In May, the amount of SPAM e-mail exceeds the amount of legitimate e-mail for the first time.

 A number of strategic meetings management programs (then known as meetings consolidation products) were developed and refined.